jssteinberg/utdanningno-designsystem-how-to/README.md

 (Some -- all at the moment) packages require authentication.
 Private NPM packages are published via Github Packages (based on https://andreybleme.com/2020-05-31/hosting-private-npm-packages-for-free).
 To authenticate, you need a personal access token on Github with the scope: **read:packages**.

-As long as you have access to the necessary Github repos, you can install the packages:
+As long as you have access to the necessary Github repos, you can install the packages (these are already installed in this repo):

 ```sh
 # Base CSS: